What can I do with a concentration in Secondary Education?

 - 18 Hours of Content Area Courses – You will have 18 hours that are content specific (ex.
 Math, History, Political Science, etc.).

-*See the C&I Graduate Handbook for complete course requirements.
+*See the Admissions Requirements for complete course requirements.

 How much will it cost?